What is an Email Deliverability Audit?

 When you hear the word ‘audit’ what do you think of?

-During my short time here, I’ve learned there are businesses that are absolutely unaware that they even have a deliverability issue.
+In the last year I have learned there are businesses that are absolutely unaware that they even have a deliverability issue.
 In fact, most don’t know what the word deliverability means.
 Some are just not educated on the subject and others simply just don’t want to know how their email is performing.
 I personally don’t know why you wouldn’t want to know, especially if it’s driving revenue; but awareness is very important to us when it comes to having a successful business.
 You cannot start to make things better and begin improvements if you’re not in the know.
 Because of this, and educating marketers being one of our top priorities, we offer the service of an email deliverability audit.
 Most deliverability companies do offer this, but some don’t know what an audit entails, so I’ll tell you.

 A quick recap on words before we get into specifics.
 The word ‘deliverability’ is the measure of how many emails make it to the inbox, not how many emails just made it to the intended recipient.
 That would just be the definition of the word ‘delivered’.
 Your email was delivered.
 Cool.
 But where was it delivered to?
 The promotions tab?
 The junk folder?
 The spam folder?
 If it wasn’t into the inbox, there’s a reason and we’re here to help figure out why.
 The word ‘audit’ is an official inspection of an individual’s or organization’s accounts, typically by an independent body and in this case, it’s your emails.